About Message in a Bottle Hunter – Why I Find Messages in Bottles

 I’ve also learned that marine critters are killed by plastic trash at a rate that is both alarming and difficult to measure precisely, due to the size of the ocean and the scale of plastic pollution.
 Whales, dolphins, sea turtles, and all kinds of sea-dwelling birds are dying everywhere with bellies full of plastic.
 I see the impact of plastic on marine life everywhere I look for messages in bottles.
 Check out this Osprey who built a nest using the very kinds of plastic ropes that can entangle its young and itself.

-If you’ve been with me since the beginning of this blog, you know that what drives me and this blog is adventure–the thrill of finding messages in bottles and journeying to meet the senders in distant lands.
+If you’ve been with me since the beginning of this blog, you know adventure drives this blog–the thrill of finding messages in bottles and journeying to meet the senders in distant places.
 That sense of adventure will always be at the heart of this blog and everything I do, every story I tell.
+It’s why I find messages in bottles, after all.

 But there is a bigger adventure underway–one we can all join: the adventure of learning about plastic pollution, and doing something to stop it–even if it just means picking up a plastic bottle you see on the sidewalk (and definitely never sending a message in a plastic bottle).

-I hope you’ll join me as I continue seeking out messages in bottles and meeting the folks who send them, while shedding light on the plastic pollution crisis along the way.
+I hope you’ll join me as I continue to find messages in bottles and meeting the folks who send them, while shedding light on the plastic pollution crisis along the way.